gardener/logging/elasticsearch-oss/Tune_for_indexing_speed.md

 Stripe your index across multiple SSDs by configuring a RAID 0 array.
 Remember that it will increase the risk of failure since the failure of any one SSD destroys the index.
 However this is typically the right tradeoff to make: optimize single shards for maximum performance, and then add replicas across different nodes so there’s redundancy for any node failures.
 You can also use snapshot and restore to backup the index for further insurance.

-TODO: Lear how to spawn ES pod in nodes which are using SSD
+TODO: Lear nhow to spawn ES pod in nodes which are using SSD

 ## Indexing buffer size
 If your node is doing only heavy indexing, be sure indices.memory.index_buffer_size is large enough to give at most 512 MB indexing buffer per shard doing heavy indexing (beyond that indexing performance does not typically improve).
 Elasticsearch takes that setting (a percentage of the java heap or an absolute byte-size), and uses it as a shared buffer across all active shards.
 Very active shards will naturally use this buffer more than shards that are performing lightweight indexing.